HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

   * Crumbling Armour Health's nerfed from 4 --> 3
   * Parasite Tree's cost reduced from 2 blood --> 1 blood
   * Rebalanced Made of Slime to activate on upkeep, no longer inherits the killed card's Power
+  * CENSORED buffed from 2 Health --> 3 Health
+  * CENSORED's minions now inherit the full Power of the killed card
 * Additions
   * Added starter deck First Day
     * One Sin, Fairy Festival, Old Lady